AmazingMonster/conceptrodon/docs/facilities/concepts/functivore/all_nonoverloaded_function_object.doc.md

 ## Description

-`Functivore::AllNonoverloadedFunctionObject` accepts a list of nonoverloadedfunction-like types.
+`Functivore::AllNonoverloadedFunctionObject` accepts a list of function-like types.
 It returns true if all of them are nonoverloaded function objects.

 ## Structure